3 Things to Check Before You Give Up on Getting Your Message Out

 Who do you actually want to buy your product, or use your service?
 Is it your friend Sarah, your brother John or the bank manager Fiona?
 Without knowing who the ideal client is, your next steps will be impossible.

 The Family Business Planner 3000 is ideal for business owners with families – those who recognise the stress of juggling staff, projects and family commitments.
-It’s no good for students, retirees or those people who manage to keep work and family life separate – who are they!?
+It’s no good for students, retirees or those people who manage to keep work and family life separate (and really, who even are they!?).

 2. Find out where they are